sp9k/monster/docs/debugger.md

 #### Set address

-Moves the cursor to the address of the viewer, then prompts the user for a new value to set the memory viewer to.
+Press the dedicated up-arrow key to move the cursor to the address field, then enter the new starting address for the memory viewer.
 Pressing {c64-key}`RETURN` confirms the new address and {c64-key}`RUN/STOP` cancels and returns the user to the editor without changing the address

 ### Breakpoint viewer